vip306/IDS-Module1-alt3-New/chapter2.md

 ----
 --- type:NormalExercise lang:r xp:100 skills:1,3 key:d6e46d357d

-3. Check data type
+## 3. Inspecting data type

-## Next check the data types of all the five variables in murders.
+Next check the data types of all the five variables in murders.
+The `class()` function outputs the data type of the variable.

 *** =instructions
 Use the class() function to find the data types of each variable in murders.